In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?

 IF NOT EXISTS

 is optional.
-It ensures that the table will only be created when there is no table of same name is present in the database.column_definition
+It ensures that the table will only be created when there is no table of the same name present in the database.column_definition

 are the optional constraints for the table and columns such as PRIMARY_KEY, UNIQUE_KEY, CHECK, etc.